Admin > Filtering > Policies > Advanced Config > Global Config

 All toggles in the Browsing section are global settings that will be applied to any users in your organization while content filtering is enabled.
 If out of school mode is enabled and filtering is disabled, these settings will not be enforced.

-In the event that a translator site is unexpectedly blocked while this setting is enabled, simply add an allow rule for the website on your policies.
+In the event that a desired translator site is unexpectedly blocked while this setting is enabled, please add an allow rule for the website on your policies.

 Block Direct IP Access

 Websites can be accessed by hostname/domain or its public IP address.
 Users can avoid some filtering policies by entering its IP address into their browser.
 Enabling this setting will prevent users from accessing websites via their direct IP addresses (e.g. 22.214.171.124).

 This setting can be overridden for individual IPs (internal and public) by adding an IP as an allowed site on your policies.

 If the allowed IPs have a similar component, these can be allowed via a wildcard.

 For example, if IP addresses 126.96.36.199 through 188.8.131.52 should be allowed, allowing *74.125.224* (the common IP section) will allow any IP address with the numbers between the asterisks to be allowed.

 When Block Consumer Google Accounts is enabled, users will be prevented from signing into additional Gmail or Youtube Accounts.
 Users will be locked to the Google account that was used to sign in to their Chromebook.
 When enabled, this setting will be applied to all users that have the GoGuardian extensions installed.